Social Democratic Party of Croatia: Organization

 The party's first and longest-serving president was Ivica Račan.
 The current party president is Siniša Hajdaš Dončić, who was elected in a leadership election on 21 September 2024 following Peđa Grbin's resignation.
 Apart from the president and four vice-presidents (Biljana Borzan, Mirela Ahmetović, Ranko Ostojić, Mišel Jakšić), the main governing bodies of the party include the party presidency (Predsjedništvo, consisting of 18 elected members), the head committee (Glavni odbor) and the supervisory committee (Nadzorni odbor).

 Like all other parties, the SDP runs local chapters at municipal, city and county levels.
-It also runs four topical groups – the Youth Forum (Forum mladih), Women's Forum (Socijaldemokratski forum žena), Seniors' Forum (Socijaldemokratski forum seniora) and the SDP Queer Forum.
+It also runs four topical groups – the SDP Youth Forum (Forum mladih), Women's Forum (Socijaldemokratski forum žena), Seniors' Forum (Socijaldemokratski forum seniora) and the SDP Queer Forum.

 The SDP has been a member of the Socialist International since November 1999, and a full member of the Party of European Socialists since February 2012.
 SDP is also a full member of the Progressive Alliance of Socialists and Democrats (S&D) group in the European Parliament as of the accession of Croatia to the EU in 2013.